How do you feel about Aliens vs. Predator: Requiem?

 Picking up immediately after the events of 2004’s Alien vs. Predator, Requiem crash-lands into a small American town where a deadly PredAlien hybrid is unleashed.
 With the xenomorph infestation rapidly spreading, a lone Predator — known as “Wolf” — is dispatched to Earth to contain the outbreak and cover up the evidence of extraterrestrial contact.

+We have rated this 5 out of 10.
 Aliens vs. Predator: Requiem is a mixed bag.
 On one hand, it delivers hard-R carnage, visceral kills, and a tone that leans heavily into horror — a stark shift from the PG-13 original.
 For fans of the xenomorphs and Yautja, there’s plenty of blood, acid, and cool gadgetry.

 The film introduces the PredAlien hybrid, a compelling concept that never fully reaches its potential, and the lone Predator “Wolf” is arguably the film’s highlight — efficient, tactical, and ruthless in cleaning up the mess.